• Skip to primary navigation

 Tips for making cakes in your slow cooker

-Here are my main tips for cakes.
-For the exact steps to use please see my guide how to bake a cake in a crockpot.
+For the exact steps to use please read my guide how to bake a cake in a crockpot.

 My main tips for baking cakes in a slow cooker are to use a tea towel under the lid, cook for approx 1.5 hours on high and to make sure you check your cake during cooking regularly and look out for burning.